 - Executives: These are the people who make business, economic, administrative, legal, governmental, political decisions on the stuff that the experts and technicians work with.
 If it's a new product, they decide whether to produce and market it.
 If it's a new power technology, they decide whether the city should implement it.
 Executives are likely to have as little technical knowledge about the subject as nonspecialists.

 - Nonspecialists: These readers have the least technical knowledge of all.
 Their interest may be as practical as technicians', but in a different way.
-They want to use the new product to accomplish their tasks; they want to understand the new power technology enough to know whether to vote for or against it in the upcoming bond election.
+They want to understand the new power technology enough to know whether to vote for or against it in the upcoming bond election.
 Or, they may just be curious about a specific technical matter and want to learn about it—but for no specific, practical reason.